alexspirgel/schema/README.md

 # Schema

 Schema is a JavaScript validator, meaning it will detect if an input matches defined constraints, it will not edit input data.
-This was originally developed for validating complex options objects as they passed into other scripts/packages, but it can be used effectively outside of that specific example.
+This was originally developed for validating complex options objects as they are passed into other scripts, but it can be used effectively outside of that specific example.

 ## Installation